mlochbaum/BQN/test/README.txt

 - dzaima        dzaima/BQN        Self + repo
 - wasm.js       bqn               WebAssembly

-this.bqn can be run in any implementation that supports the necessary system functions (•file.List, •file.Lines, •args, •Out, •BQN, •Repr).
+"bqn" can be any implementation that supports the necessary system functions (•file.List, •file.Lines, •args, •Out, •BQN, •Repr).

-unit.bqn and dz_comp use the self-hosted compiler ../src/c.bqn by
-default but not the runtime ../src/r*.bqn.
-Pass -rt to test with the runtime, and -nocomp to test dzaima/BQN only (this doesn't pass as of the time of writing).
+unit.bqn and dzaima can test components from this repostory, by default the compiler only.
+The following options are supported:

+- -nocomp: native execution
+- default: compiler (src/c.bqn)
+- -rt:     compiler and runtime (src/r*.bqn)
+- -ref:    compiler and primitive specification (spec/reference.bqn)

 Every script but wasm.js can be run on a specified set of tests by passing the test names as arguments. this.bqn and unit.bqn run on all